-This post explores the rise of AVs and MaaS, their potential to revolutionize urban mobility, and how tools like SimpleTransit are adapting to support this new era.
-Whether you’re a daily commuter, a tourist, or a city planner, understanding these trends is key to navigating the future of public transit.
+This post explores the rise of AVs and MaaS and their potential to revolutionize urban mobility.
+Whether you're a daily commuter, a tourist, or a city planner, understanding these trends is key to navigating the future of public transit.

 The Rise of Autonomous Vehicles in Urban Transit